buzden/deptycheck/README.md

 Also, we test against the latest pack collection nightly.
 Here is the status of the latest such run:
 ![Nightly](https://github.com/buzden/deptycheck/actions/workflows/ci-deptycheck.yml/badge.svg?branch=master&event=schedule).
-We try to use as fresh version of the Idris 2 compiler and thirdparty libraries as possible.
+We try to use as fresh version of the Idris 2 compiler and third-party libraries as possible.